 - Greg Christman, Division of REI, Chairperson

 - Dan Gibson, Ph.D., Wound Healing Institute

-- Emily Weber LeBrun, MD, Division of Gynecology
+- Emily Weber LeBrun, MD, MS Division of FPMRS

-- Sharon Byun, MD, Division of Gynecology, Residency Program Director
+- Jessica Heft, MD, MS Division of FPMRS, Residency Program Director

 During the course of your first year, you and Dr. Christman should identify a research topic.
 You will then review the literature on the subject and develop your research hypothesis.
 You will present your research proposal to the Resident Research Committee early in your second year.
 You should subsequently begin work on your Institutional Review Board (IRB) application, and have it completed and ready to review with the Resident Research Committee in November of your second year.
 After receiving IRB approval, you will conduct your study during the second half of your second year and the first half of your third year, after which you will prepare an abstract, manuscript, and PowerPoint presentation.

 In February of your third year, you will again meet with the Resident Research Committee to provide an update on your project.
 In the spring of your third year, you will meet with the committee one more time to review your abstract, paper, and presentation.
 You will then finalize your abstract and slideshow, and turn them into Nicole Drake in early June.
 After giving your presentation, you will finalize your manuscript and submit it for publication.